-1. Palindromes
+3.1 Palindromes

 In Chapter 2 we looked at the combinatorics of rhythms in general.
 In this chapter we want to look more closely at some especially beautiful rhythms: palindromes.
 But before we start we need to talk about how to notate rhythms.
-There are many different ways how we can do this; for this chapter we want to focus on two of them.
+There are many different ways we can do this; for this chapter we want to focus on two of them.

-- 1. Binary notation, for instance 10110110, with 1s as beats and 0s as off-beats. - 2.
-Geometric notation, where we notate the counts around a circle and mark the beats as dots.
+- 1. Binary notation, for instance 10110110, with 1s as notes and 0s as rests. - 2.
+Geometric notation, where we notate the counts around a circle and mark the notes as dots.
 If you connect the dots you can use the geometric shape, called a polygon, to visualize the rhythm.
 See Figure 3.1.